The founder of KOYASAN

 These fourfold prohibitions are the highest vows in Esoteric Buddhism, and they express the commitment to live

 according to the fundamental teachings of Buddhism.
-Esoteric Buddhism teaches that by keeping these fourfold prohibitions, one can increase one’s own and others’ happiness, and approach enlightenment.
+Esoteric Buddhism teaches that by keeping these fourfold prohibitions, one can increase one’s own and others’ happiness, and approach enlightenment.1.
+Not to abandon the true Dharma (the teachings of the Buddha)

 2. Not to abandon the bodhicitta (the aspiration to attain enlightenment for the benefit of all beings)